jim-collier/x9git/README.md

 ## Why

-Many years ago, I grew tired of my development team of expert git users (and myself) making repeated, costly mistakes with the tool.
+Many years ago, I grew tired of my talented development team of expert git users (and also myself) making repeated, costly mistakes with the tool.
 Not from incompetence, malice, recklessness, or carelessness - but because git is so powerful that the exact order of operations for tough edge-cases can be both hard to remember, and not inherently obvious.

 Many of those tough edge-cases arose in the first place, precisely because our git workflow wasn't enforced at an automation level.